godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 In fact, Visual Scripting integrates so well to Godot that it's hard to believe it was added only in version 3.0.
-This is because, when editing, the rest of Godot's Panels and Docks act like a palette from where you can drag and drop all sorts of information to the script canvas:
+This is because, when editing, the rest of Godot panels and docks act like a palette from where you can drag and drop all sorts of information to the script canvas:

 .. image:: img/visual_script2.png